Alisa Reyes

-Alisa Adriana Reyes is an American actress, best known for three seasons that she appeared on Nickelodeon's All That (1994–97) and providing the voice of LaCienega Boulevardez in the Disney Channel original series, The Proud Family (2001–05) and its 2022 revival.
+Alisa Reyes (born February 3, 1981) is an American actress, best known for three seasons that she appeared on Nickelodeon's All That (1994–97) and providing the voice of LaCienega Boulevardez in the Disney Channel's, The Proud Family (2001–05) and its 2022 revival.

 Career

 Reyes started modeling at the age of eight, and attended The Professional Performing Arts School, where she focused on musical theatre.
+She appears in a 1991 episode of Reading Rainbow to review the book I Want a Dog by Dayal Kaur Khalsa.
 In 1992, she appeared in Mariah Carey's music video for her single "Make It Happen."
-In 1994, Reyes became one of the original cast members of the Nickelodeon sketch comedy show All That.
+In 1993, Reyes became one of the original cast members of the Nickelodeon sketch comedy show All That.

 After All That, Reyes was then cast in the NBC Saturday morning sitcom One World.
+For her role in One World she was nominated for "Best Young Actress/Performance in a Saturday Morning TV Program" at both the 1999 and 2000 YoungStar Award awards.

-She has also made guest appearances on HBO's Six Feet Under, Lifetime's Strong Medicine, PBS' The American Family, NYPD Blue, and Boston Public.
+Reyes has also made guest appearances on HBO's Six Feet Under, Lifetime's Strong Medicine, PBS' The American Family, NYPD Blue, and Boston Public.

 Reyes also provided the voice of LaCienega Boulevardez in the Disney Channel animated series The Proud Family from 2001 to 2005.
 She reprised the role in the series continuation The Proud Family: Louder and Prouder on Disney+.

 Reyes also worked as a DJ for Playboy Radio on Sirius Satellite Radio and XM Satellite Radio (Channel 99) and as a host for PlayboyU online and on air shows.